 Red Meat Levy – Questions and Answers

-Following numerous queries regarding the Red Meat Levy I have prepared this following Q&A which I hope will answer you in better understanding your obligations in respect of the Statutory Regulation
+Following numerous queries regarding the Red Meat Levy, I have prepared the following Q&A which I hope will answer your many questions and provide a better understanding of your obligations.

 Q: How did the red Meat Levy come about?

 A: The Red Meat Industry Forum(RMIF) applied to the government for the introduction of a Proportional Transaction statutory levy in terms of the Marketing of Agricultural Products Act , 1996(Act No. 47 of 1996) (the MAP act) in 2005.
-Two ancillary statutory measures, the registration and the keeping and rendering of records and returns was also requested and granted.
+Three ancillary statutory measures, the registration, keeping and rendering of records and returns and establishment of levy and guideline prices was also requested and granted.

 Q: What are the funds used for?